time2fishman/nightwatch-introduction-part1/README.md

 ### The Format

 Every step is in a separate folder.
 Look in the file explorer of the project, and compare it to the file tree below.
-(Some of this is under construction, but this is what your starting file structure in the nightwatch folder will look like)
+(Some of this is under construction, but this is what your starting file structure in the nightwatch folder will look like, before you've done ANY work)

 <details>